Seal of Maine: Design

-Shortly after Maine became a state, the official state seal was adopted on June 9, 1820.
-Although, “there are no records indicating how the motto was developed or selected,” according to David Chever, former Maine State archivist and vice chairman of Maine's Bicentennial Committee, it is known that William Moody of Saco, who was the first president of the Maine Senate, oversaw the process.
-Isaac Reed is credited with having written the description and explanation of the seal: “The motto, in small Roman capitals, shall be in a label (that reads) DIRIGO.”
-The label would be located between the star – “the mariner’s guide … over the pathless ocean to the desired haven” – and a shield featuring a moose, a pine tree, a farmer and a sailor.”
 Although originally from Waldoboro, Massachusetts, Reed was opposed to Maine becoming a state.
 In April 1816, he moved his family into a Mansion on Glidden in Waldoboro, Maine, historically named: the Reed Mansion.
 It was there that Reed and his step-daughter, Bertha Smouse, purportedly worked on the seal together.
-It has been noted, however, how ironic Reed’s involvement was at the time, since he campaigned fellow townsfolk to vote against Maine becoming a state.
-“When sent by the town to the 1816 Constitutional Convention in Brunswick, Reed argued strongly against separation from Massachusetts, as he did again in Portland in 1819,” states a 2005 National House Register application for the Reed Mansion.
+It has been noted, however, how ironic Reed's involvement was at the time, since he campaigned fellow townsfolk to vote against Maine becoming a state.
+A 2005 National House Register application for the Reed Mansion states: "When sent by the town to the 1816 Constitutional Convention in Brunswick, Reed argued strongly against separation from Massachusetts, as he did again in Portland in 1819".